 Cook most of your meals at home.

 Many pregnant women already cook their meals at home to avoid food poisoning or because of other dietary restrictions, however, cooking your meals at home also ensures that canned goods aren’t being thrown into this mix without you actually knowing.
 Some restaurants may use canned foods to save money on their end.
 Cooking at home ensures you are in charge of the whole process from the grocery store to your plate.
 To further avoid exposure to BPA, buy fresh or frozen produce and put together healthy dishes at home!
+If you are looking for easy to cook pregnancy approved meals, check out our trimester meal plans inside The Prenatal Nutrition Library (use code 50ff, for 50% off your first month!)

 Try a meal subscription service.